HMS Myrmidon (1900): Design and construction

-In April 1899, the British Admiralty placed an order with the Jarrow shipbuilder Palmers Shipbuilding and Iron Company Limited for three torpedo boat destroyers, Peterel (which had been laid down "on-spec", in advance of a formal order), Myrmidon and Syren, for the Royal Navy under a supplement to the 1899–1900 shipbuilding programme. with a contract price being £47149 per ship.
+In April 1899, the British Admiralty placed an order with the Jarrow shipbuilder Palmers Shipbuilding and Iron Company Limited for three torpedo boat destroyers, Peterel (which had been laid down "on-spec", in advance of a formal order), Myrmidon and Syren, for the Royal Navy under a supplement to the 1899–1900 shipbuilding programme, with a contract price being £47149 per ship.
 Myrmidon was laid down (as Yard number 751) on 23 October 1899, and was launched on 26 May 1900, completing in May 1901.
+She was the fifth ship of that name to serve with the Royal Navy.

 Myrmidon closely resembled Spiteful, built by Palmers under the previous year's shipbuilding programme, and like Spiteful had four funnels.
 She was 219 ft 6 in long overall, with a beam of 20 ft 9 in and a draught of 8 ft 11 in.
 Displacement was 370 LT light and 420 LT full load.
 Four Reed boilers fed steam at 250 psi to triple expansion steam engines rated at 6,200 ihp and driving two propeller shafts, giving a speed of 30 kn.
 91 tons of coal were carried.

 Armament was a single QF 12 pounder 12 cwt (3 in) gun on a platform on the ship's conning tower (in practice the platform was also used as the ship's bridge), backed up by five 6-pounder guns, and two 18 inch (450 mm) torpedo tubes.

 Service history

 Myrmidon was commissioned in August 1901 to serve on the Mediterranean Station.
 Commander Cecil Lambert was appointed in command in January 1902, and in September that year she was part of a squadron visiting Nauplia and Souda Bay off Crete for combined manoeuvres of the Mediterranean and Channel Fleets, during which she was declared as being sunk by the umpires of the exercise when she engaged two destroyers of an opposing fleet, mistaking them for torpedo boats.
 Myrmidon returned from the Mediterranean in 1905 and then served with the Atlantic Fleet for a year.

 In September 1907, Myrmidon, based at Portsmouth as part of the First Destroyer Flotilla of the Channel Fleet, started a refit at Sheerness dockyard, with her boilers being retubed and her hull and machinery refurbished, with the refit completing in April 1908.
 Mrymidon was a member of the Fourth Destroyer Flotilla, based at Portsmouth, in 1910 and remained part of that Flotilla in 1912.
-On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
+On 30 August 1912, the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Myrmidon was assigned to the B Class.
 In 1912, older destroyers were organised into Patrol Flotillas, with Myrmidon being part of the 6th Flotilla, based at Portsmouth, in March 1913.
 She remained part of the 6th Flotilla in July 1914, on the eve of the outbreak of the First World War.